 3. The final touch to the blog

-When you finish inserting an image or any content, you can start editing or modify your content layout further.
+When you finish inserting an image or any content, you can start editing or modifying your content layout further.
 If you want to delete a block, select the “Options icon” above the block and click on “Remove block.”
 Choose any options you need and have the desired layout ready.
 You can also rearrange your blocks as per your requirement.

 WordPress 5.0 has made Gutenberg a default editor for WordPress sites but you can still use classic editor if you want to.
 The best way to understand and be familiar with Gutenberg is to try it out.
 We hope that this article will be helpful to know Gutenberg better.